 Vitamin B5 Sources

 The name “pantothenic acid” comes from the Greek root pantos, meaning “everywhere.”
 Because pantothenic acid (vitamin B5) is necessary for all living cells, it’s found in nearly every food source.
-While the majority of B5 comes from your diet, even bacteria in your digestive tract can produce this vitamin!
+While the majority of B5 comes from your diet, even bacteria11 in your digestive tract can produce this vitamin!

 Vitamin B5 is water-soluble, so any extra amount that your body can’t use is passed through to your urine, not stored in the body.
 This means that our bodies need a constant dietary source to maintain B5 levels.